FOSSEE/learn_django/tutorial_3_django_models/slides.md

   - Every Django app has one or more models
   - A Django model is a pythonic representation of a Database Table
     - A Model Class represents a database table
-    - A Model attribute represents a column
+    - A Model attribute represents a table field (each column in the table)
-    - Each model instance is table row
+    - Each model instance is a table record (each row in the table)
-  - All django models are stored in a models.py
+  - All django models are written in a models.py
     - models.py represents a Database

 Slide 5: Creating Django Models for Blog app [00:12 | 01:24]